 There are many ways to give away money.
 They range from one-off cash gifts to gifting a regular income, and setting up trusts for long-term giving or where future control may be important.
 We can talk you through the options and help you to find the most appropriate choice.
 We can also help you to use your annual gifting allowances and navigate the potentially complex tax rules.Find out more

 Find out more about estate planning in our guide.

 The residence nil rate band is an additional allowance for passing on the family home.
-While the allowance gives couples the opportunity to pass on up to £1 million tax-free, it has also attracted criticism for a number of complex rules and conditions – including a reduced allowance for bigger estates.
 We can show you if your estate qualifies for the residence nil rate band, and may be able to recommend changes if it does not.Find out more

 Estate planning usually involves spending and giving away money, but some people hold back because they are worried about running out in later life.
 We can show you how much money you will need to maintain your lifestyle, while taking into account other potential expenses such as the cost of long-term care.
 For this reason we usually advise our clients on estate planning as part of a discussion about their wider financial planning.Find out more